spinnaker/halyard/docs/commands.md

  * `--app-key`: Your datadog app key.
 This is only required if you want Spinnaker to push pre-configured Spinnaker dashboards to your Datadog account.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.
+ * `--tags`: Your datadog custom tags.
+Please format the tags the way Datadog consumes them i.e. --tags app:test,env:dev.
+Make sure there are no spaces in the string of tags

 ---